 The list of materials and the combinations biological active agents continues to grow.
 As these products become more technical and refined, it becomes vital to utilize a sterilization process that maintains the physical characteristics and biologic qualities of the material being sterilized.
 The desire to produce materials that quickly integrate and support cell proliferation limits your sterilization choices; NovaSterilis has a growing data set that supports scCO2 sterilization for these types of materials.

-Biomaterials are an integral component of many of the platforms being developed for drug delivery strategies.
-Central to this approach is the sourcing and utilization of xenograft tissue.
 Current research is focused on biologic additives to or native nucleic acid based constituents in xenografts, which enhance patient recover times and outcomes.
 As researchers continue to fine tune material properties and explore the mechanism by which these materials work, it is clear that sterilization with ethylene oxide, steam, and radiation negatively impacts patient outcomes.
 Multiple papers have shown that scCO2 processing is superior for many of these materials1,2,3.

 NovaSterilis is your partner in producing a product that most closely matches the native material so you don’t have to decide between sterilization and performance.